Home / Coffee Knowledge / Best espresso grinders for home – the XL test

 • Quamar Sirio Q

-The results were obtained after testing and working with one grinder at a time.
+The results are based on the test and work with one grinder each.
 The summarized results describe our measurements and our impressions.

-Please also read the comments under our videos and compare different test reports to put together a differentiated picture for yourself from different sources.
+Please also read the comments under our videos and compare various test reports to get a differentiated picture from different sources.

-The espresso quality assessment in the preliminary round was based on two espressos being tasted by two tasters.
-In the next round, a different espresso will be tasted by a larger panel.
+The espresso quality assessment in the preliminary round was based on the tasting of two espressos by two tasters.
+In the next test round, a different espresso will be tasted by a larger panel.